vincent178/gocsv/README.md

 gocsv
 =====

-> parse csv file to slice of structs
+> parse csv file to slice of structs with one line code

 ## Requirement